thiagomarzagao/thiagomarzagao.github.io/_posts/2013-11-14-webscraping-with-selenium-part-2.markdown

 If you are on a Mac you can use `curl` instead (or install `wget` from MacPorts).
 There must be something similar for Windows as well, just google around a bit.

 I know, platform-specific solutions are bad.
 I tried using `urllib2` and `requests` but that didn't work.
 What I got back was not the text file I had requested but some HTML gibberish instead.
-(My guess: since` urllib2` and `requests` connect to the website directly - and not through the browser - your bot loses its cover and gets kicked out by LexisNexis)

 _Solution #2: set a default download folder_